StygianTheBest/stygianthebest.github.io/_projects/client-randomscreen.md

 ### Installation ###
 ------------------------------------------------------------------------------------------------------------------
-- Copy the Interface folder into your WoW/Data/ folder
+- Copy the Interface folder into your WoW folder
 - Unzip and use the modified Wow.exe to launch the game.
 - You will need to adjust the IP Address to your private server in the LoginUI.lua file.
 - The visual FX objects are mapped based on screen resolution, so they may need to be tweaked.
 This can be done by